 Or it might be that your TV mast or antenna has become damaged in some way.
 This is important to check if there’s recently been bad weather, especially high winds or extremes of either hot or cold.

 Obstruction usually occurs when the digital signal is blocked by a tall building or large tree.
 In some cases, e.g. where huge wind turbines have been installed in an area, you may not even be able to see the structure that is causing the problem.
 A little investigation may be required.

 We all have so many electrical gadgets in our homes these days and their individual electricity surges and radio signals can cause problems.
-Cordless and mobile phones, hairdryers, baby monitors, dishwashers and other kitchen appliances may all affect TV reception.
+Cordless and mobile phones, hairdryers, baby monitors, dishwashers and other kitchen appliances may all interfere with TV reception.

 6. Weather-related problems

 Most people know that storms can interfere with TV reception, but there can also be problems when it’s warm and fine too, with high air pressure preventing you from enjoying all your favorite programs.